 Some No-Rinse Options:

 A true car or auto wash is safe to use over waxes and sealants.
-It will not strip the waxes on the car, and will foam to remove dirt and grease.
+They will not strip the wax or sealant off the car, and will foam to remove dirt and grease.

-A wash and wax is a car wash, plus it has added gloss enhancers.
-Wash and wax shampoos are safe to use on waxed cars, and they leave some additional short term gloss.
+Wash and wax is a car wash with added gloss enhancers.
+Wash and wax shampoos are safe to use on waxed cars, they leave behind some additional short term gloss.
 This product often has carnauba wax as an ingredient.
-If the product freezes it may separate and need to be replaced.
+Store these products at room temperature as freezing may cause separate.Compound

 Compounds are designed to be applied by machine.
 Compounds are used to remove small scratches and swirls from the finish.
 Most compounds require the speed and heat produced by a polisher.